Spatial Characterization of Electromagnetic Random Channels: Abstract

 \section{Abstract}

-The majority of stochastic channel models rely on the electromagnetic far-field assumption.
-This assumption breaks down in future applications that push towards the electromagnetic near-field region such as those where the use of very large antenna arrays is envisioned.
-Motivated by this consideration, we show how physical principles can be used to derive a channel model that is also valid in the electromagnetic near-field.
-We show that wave propagation through a three-dimensional scattered medium can be generally modeled as a linear and space-variant system.
-We first review the physics principles that lead to a closed-form deterministic angular representation of the channel response.
-This serves as a basis for deriving a stochastic representation of the channel in terms of statistically independent Gaussian random coefficients for randomly spatially-stationary propagation environments.
-The very desirable property of spatial stationarity can always be retained by excluding reactive propagation mechanisms confined in the extreme near-field propagation region.
-Remarkably, the provided stochastic representation is directly connected to the Fourier spectral representation of a general spatially-stationary random field.
+The majority of stochastic channel models rely on the electromagnetic far-field assumption, which allows to decompose the channel in terms of plane waves.
+The far-field assumption breaks down in future applications that push towards the electromagnetic near-field region, such as those where the use of electromagnetically large antenna arrays is envisioned.
+Motivated by this consideration, we show how physical principles can be used to derive a plane-wave scalar channel model that is also valid in the reactive near-field region.
+Precisely, we show that narrowband wave propagation through a three-dimensional scattered medium can be generally modeled as a linear and space-variant system.
+We first review the physics principles that lead to a closed-form deterministic plane-wave representation of the channel impulse response.
+This serves as a basis for deriving a stochastic representation of the channel in terms of statistically independent Gaussian random coefficients for spatially stationary random propagation environments.
+The very desirable property of spatial stationarity can always be retained in the radiative near-field region by excluding reactive propagation mechanisms confined in close proximity to the source.
+Remarkably, the provided stochastic representation is directly connected to the Fourier spectral representation of a general stationary spatial random field.